 This is the easiest way to enjoy the MATE desktop environment.
 Run the following commands –

-sudo apt install ubuntu-mate-desktop
+sudo apt update sudo apt install ubuntu-mate-desktop

 After the installation is complete, select MATE session.